 Please consider the impression we give to landowners, controlling clubs and the general public, and the possible repercussions which many ensue if these rules are not observed.

 - A member and any guest(s) are liable to be turned away from waters available to the Association if the member fails to produce their current membership card and current EA fishing licence, at the request of a bailiff or any ABF member, who has produced their own documentation.

 - Members and guests must observe all Environment Agency rules, regulations, and close season periods.

 - Members and guests under 16 years of age must be accompanied at all times on waters available to the Association by an adult member of the Association (18 years of age or above).

 - All members, guests, and persons fishing or accessing the waters available to the Association do so entirely at their own risk.
 Whilst making every reasonable effort to protect those concerned, the Association accepts no responsibility for any injuries/losses/damage/theft which may occur to members, guests or their property either fishing waters available to the Association, or participating in work parties and other activities e.g. Meetings and fish-ins.

 - Permit holders are restricted to a maximum of two guests at any time.

 - There is no limit to the number of times a guest may attend a fishery with a permit holder.

-- No guests allowed on the first five and last five nights of a season.
+- No guests allowed on the first seven and last seven nights of a season.

 - Permit holders are personally responsible for their guest’s behaviour and as such must be made aware of all ABF and fishery rules prior to fishing.
 Any guest who contravenes ABF or fishery specific rules will be asked to leave and the host may have their permit revoked.